This article discusses the best countries without taxes in Asia and how moving there can add value to your life.

-When we think about countries with no income tax, our brain often goes to the Cayman Islands: The British overseas territory, Saint Kitts and Nevis the island nation, or Europe, where a web of historical treaties, legal exemptions, and whatnot has created many areas exempt from taxation.
+When we think about countries with no income tax, our brain often goes to the Cayman Islands: The British overseas territory, Saint Kitts and Nevis, the island nation, or Europe, where a web of historical treaties, legal exemptions, and whatnot has created many areas exempt from taxation.

-As a general rule of thumb, Asia is a difficult place to get citizenship but easy to immigrate to if you have money.
+Generally, Asia is a difficult place to get citizenship but easy to immigrate to if you have money.

 Given the wide range of choices available, with some proper planning, it can be very tax-friendly.

 If you want to establish residency in Asia, start a business there, or invest in one of the Asian countries, set up a call with us today.
 We’ll handle everything while you sit back and relax.

 One of the primary reasons a country might decide to have a zero tax policy is because they want to incentivize entrepreneurship, and/or they have income from other sources and don’t need the personal income tax revenue.

 Both of these are often true in the Middle East, where an abundance of oil and an exceptional oil and gas industry positioning has created very wealthy states without having an immediate need for income taxes or taxes for all that matters.

 As the world is increasingly shifting away from oil, though, countries want to have other means of funding themselves, which usually means that they want to promote entrepreneurship.

 So, while the Middle East might not be the first place you think of when you look at Asia, it is home to many of the tax-free countries in Asia and the world – including Bahrain, Kuwait, and the UAE (home of both Abu Dhabi and Dubai).

 Whether you would want to live in many of these countries is another matter entirely, as some are very traditional, and Westerners that can’t speak Arabic might not feel at home.